Congratulations to our 2021-2022 awardees!

 Student Application Process

 - Interested students must apply by completing USG's Scholarship Application by August 1 for the fall semester and by January 1 for the Spring semester.
-Students may complete USG's Scholarship Application by linking here.
+To apply for scholarships, sign in to your Student Portal.
+Once signed in click on the USG Scholarships tab at the top of the page and select Start a New Application.

 - Student applicants must submit additional required documents including a position description, work schedule, and Employer Site Agreement before beginning work.
 Specific instructions about this required documentation will be sent to all student applicants once their USG Scholarship Application has been submitted.